vim-airline/vim-airline/README.md

 *  specify your version and patch level, as well as operating system (found with `:version`).
 *  a link to a gist or your vimrc where it can be reproduced.

-# FAQ/Troubleshooting
+# FAQ

-Solutions to common problems can be found in the [Wiki](https://github.com/bling/vim-airline/wiki/FAQ-Troubleshooting).
+Solutions to common problems can be found in the [Wiki](https://github.com/bling/vim-airline/wiki/FAQ).

 # Screenshots

-A full list of screenshots can be found in the [Wiki](https://github.com/bling/vim-airline/wiki/Screenshots).
+A full list of screenshots can be found in the [Wiki][n].

 # Contributions